Memphis, Tennessee: Since 1950

 Memphis did not become a home rule city until 1963, although the state legislature had amended the constitution in 1953 to provide home rule for cities and counties.
 Before that, the city had to get state bills approved in order to change its charter and other policies and programs.
 Since 1963, it can change the charter by popular approval of the electorate.

 During the 1960s, the city was at the center of the Civil Rights Movement, as its large African-American population had been affected by state segregation practices and disenfranchisement in the early 20th century.
 African-American residents drew from the civil rights movement to improve their lives.
+In October 1960, in the wake of a student sit-in at the Central Library and the Cossitt Reference Library in March 1960 and a lawsuit filed by civil rights activist and community leader Jesse Turner, Memphis Public Libraries would desegregate.
+In December 1960, following more pressure from local activists, Memphis Zoo and the local Brooks Art Museum would be desegregated as well.
+St. Jude Children's Research Hospital, which opened in Memphis in February 1962, would also be the first fully integrated children's hospital based in the South.
 In 1968, the Memphis sanitation strike began for living wages and better working conditions; the workers were overwhelmingly African American.
-They marched to gain public awareness and support for their plight: the danger of their work, and the struggles to support families with their low pay.
+They marched to gain public awareness and support for their plight: the danger of their work and the struggles to support families with their low pay.
 Their drive for better pay had been met with resistance by the city government.

-Martin Luther King Jr. of the Southern Christian Leadership Conference, known for his leadership in the non-violent movement, came to lend his support to the workers' cause.
-King stayed at the Lorraine Motel in the city, and was assassinated by James Earl Ray on April 4, 1968, the day after giving his I've Been to the Mountaintop speech at the Mason Temple.
+Martin Luther King Jr. of the Southern Christian Leadership Conference, known for his leadership in the nonviolent movement, came to lend his support to the workers' cause.
+King stayed at the Lorraine Motel in the city, and was assassinated by James Earl Ray on April 4, 1968, the day after giving his "I've Been to the Mountaintop" speech at the Mason Temple.